arunbaby0/arunbaby.com/_ml_system_design/0056-real-time-personalization.md

 ### 12.1 NDCG (Normalized Discounted Cumulative Gain)
 We don't just care if the "right" item is in the list; we care if it is **at the top**.
-- $Gain$: The relevance of an item.
+- `Gain`: The relevance of an item.
-- $Discount$: A penalty that increases as the item moves down the list.
+- `Discount`: A penalty that increases as the item moves down the list.
-- $NDCG$ scales the score between 0 and 1, allowing us to compare performance across different users and sessions.
+- `NDCG` scales the score between 0 and 1, allowing us to compare performance across different users and sessions.

 ### 12.2 Model Calibration: The "Probability" Problem
 A ranking model might predict a click probability of 0.8, but in reality, the item only gets clicked 10% of the time.